-Described as “a veritable Picasso of the jazz guitar world” (20th Century Guitar), and “one of the most skilled, creative, and original guitarist/composers currently recording” (Acoustic Guitar), nylon-string guitarist Ken Hatfieldis known for his formidable fingerstyle technique and original compositional voice that draws on influences as diverse as jazz, classical, Brazilian, and Appalachian music.His important contributions as a composer have earned him wide recognition, including the prestigious ASCAP Foundation Jazz Vanguard Award for “innovative and distinctive music that is charting new directions in jazz” (2006).
+Described as “a veritable Picasso of the jazz guitar world” (20thCentury Guitar), and “one of the most skilled, creative, and original guitarist/composers currently recording” (Acoustic Guitar), nylon-string guitarist Ken Hatfieldis known for his formidable fingerstyle technique and original compositional voice that draws on influences as diverse as jazz, blues, classical, Brazilian, and Appalachian music.His important contributions as a composer have earned him wide recognition, including the prestigious ASCAP Foundation Jazz Vanguard Award for “innovative and distinctive music that is charting new directions in jazz” (2006).

-Hatfield’s ten CDs as a leader demonstrate his tremendous gifts as both composer and performer and attest to his consistently high level of artistry.
+Hatfield’s eleven CDs as a leader demonstrate his tremendous gifts as a composer, performer and arranger, and attest to his consistently high level of artistry.His latest release,Stirrings Still (2023)with Eric Hoffman, is an intimate set of duets for voice and guitar.
 His 2013 sextet release For Langston,a jazz song cycle in which he set to music poems by Langston Hughes, was described by Marc Myers as “an uplifting, spiritual jazz tribute that treats its subject seriously but with joyous lyricism. . . .
 Easily one of the finest tribute albums so far this year” (JazzWax.com).2006’s String Theory, which highlights Hatfield’s technical virtuosity and versatility as he performs a group of original works composed for classical guitar, dobro, and mandolin, was lauded by Andy Ellis in Guitar Player for its “fresh guitar sounds and novel concepts” and“brainy, dynamic, and relentlessly melodic” playing.His 2003 trio release The Surrealist Table was described by Ron Forbes-Roberts in Acoustic Guitar as“. . . an empathetic session brimming with beautifully realized musical ideas and stellar playing” and was chosen by Bill Milkowski in JAZZIZ as one of the top 20 acoustic guitar albums to have.And Hatfield’s 2002 ensemble recording Phoenix Rising was “Recommended for those with an affinity for the subtle and sublime” by Jim Ferguson in JazzTimes.

-Arthur Circle Music has published six books of Hatfield’s compositions, including his most recent project, 12 Preludes for Solo Guitar (2016), available as a book with companion CD, and as a stand-alone CD.
-In 2005 Mel Bay published his comprehensive instructional book Jazz and the Classical Guitar: Theory and Application,designed to demonstrate Ken’s unique approach to playing jazz on a classical guitar.
-His compositions and writings have also appeared in numerous jazz and guitar publications, including DownBeat, Acoustic Guitar, Just Jazz Guitar, Fingerstyle Guitar, and others.
+Arthur Circle Music has published six books of Hatfield’s compositions.
+His latest is 2016’s 12 Preludes for Solo Guitar (w/companion CD) about which Raul da Gama wrote, “Hatfield’s fresh voice and genuine musicality warrant the placement of these 12 Preludes in the vast classical prelude discography’s top tier” (worldmusicreport.com).
+In 2017 Mel Bay included two of Ken’s solo guitar compositions in Contemporary Guitar Composers of the Americas, and in 2005 they published his comprehensive instructional book Jazz and the Classical Guitar: Theory and Application,designed to demonstrate Ken’s unique approach to playing jazz on a classical guitar.
+His compositions and writings have also appeared in numerous jazz and guitar publications, including DownBeat, Acoustic Guitar, Just Jazz Guitar, Fingerstyle Guitar, and others